 The DSSH procedures and standards for forms must be adhered to unless otherwise specified in this handbook.
-For 2020, Exhibit 12 Acreage Report of this handbook will be used for PRF and API.
-Exhibit 5 provides disclaimer statements that must be signed by each person insured under the Rainfall or Vegetation Index plans of insurance.
+Exhibit 5 provides disclaimer statements that must be signed by each person insured under the Rainfall Index plans of insurance.

 18 Acreage Reports